NatLabRockies/SAM/doc/source/detailed-photovoltaic-model/pv_module.rst

 The Module page allows you to choose a model to represent the photovoltaic module's performance.
 For each time step of the simulation, the module model calculates the DC electrical output of a single module based on the design parameters and the incident solar radiation (plane-of-array irradiance) calculated from data in the weather file.

 SAM assumes that the system is made up of an array of identical modules, which can be wired into up to four DC subarrays.
-The photovoltaic array's electric output depends on the number of modules in the system and the orientation, tracking, shading, and other parameters on the :doc:`System Design <pv_system_design>` page, and any losses you specify on the :doc:`Shading and Layout <pv_shading>` and :doc:`Losses <pv_losses>` pages.
+The photovoltaic array's electric output depends on the number of modules in the system and the orientation, tracking, shading, and other parameters.
 The array's electrical output is fed to a bank of one or more inverters, whose characteristics appear on the :doc:`Inverter page <pv_inverter>`.

 SAM displays the name of the active module model at the top of the Module page.
 Click the model name to choose a different model: